mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - The user clicks on the link to `https://site.example.com/cart`, which activates the prerendered page.
 - The user sees an empty cart, even though they just added something to it.

 The best mitigation for these cases is to perform client-side updates to the speculatively loaded pages.
 This means the user gets the benefit of the speculatively loaded content, which can be slightly out-of-date, then the state update can occur afterwards.
-As mentioned earlier, prerendered pages can be updated in real time using the [Broadcast Channel API](/en-US/docs/Web/API/Broadcast_Channel_API).
-This guarantees that the user will see up-to-date content after prerendering activation, across multiple non-prerendered tabs if needed.
+As mentioned earlier, prerendered pages can be updated in real time using the [Broadcast Channel API](/en-US/docs/Web/API/Broadcast_Channel_API), or another mechanism such as {{domxref("fetch()")}} or a {{domxref("WebSocket")}}.
+This guarantees that the user will see up-to-date content after prerendering activation.
+If your site already auto-updates across multiple tabs then you are probably OK as-is.

 ## Session history behavior for prerendered documents